 If you're looking for adventures for you and your little ones, Oklahoma City has plenty of options.
 Here are just a few, broken down by ages from toddlers to pre-teens and beyond.
 Oklahoma City is a true family destination.
 Writer & blogger, Sarah James, shares her family's staycation experience highlighting their favorite things to do around the city.
 Whether it's a day spent in the Adventure District exploring the Science Museum or Oklahoma City Zoo or walking to all of the shops and restaurants in midtown, there's a vibrant energy around these diverse districts.
 Previously from out of state, the James family has found a permanent home in the heart of OKC, encouraging friends and travelers alike to visit her blog and social media.
-Also, consider signing up for our eNewsletter which gives a quick update on best upcoming events, must-see attractions, new exhibits and tips for exploring OKC.
+Be sure to head over to our Insider's Guide where we share what's new in OKC, trip inspiration and upcoming events.

-Kids can run, jump and climb their way through the six-acre Children’s Garden, which is free, or explore the flora and fauna of the Myriad Gardens’ landmark, the Crystal Bridge Tropical Conservatory.
-The gardens also have regular events, workshops, movies and concerts for all ages throughout the year, so check the calendar at VisitOKC.com for family-friendly activities.
+Kids can run, jump and climb their way through the six-acre Children’s Garden, which is free.
+Myriad Gardens also host regular events, workshops, movies and concerts for all ages throughout the year, so check out our calendar for family-friendly activities.

 Located in the Adventure District, your future firefighter will love the classic fire trucks and other exhibits at the Oklahoma State Firefighters Museum.
 Down the street, the Oklahoma Railway Museum features historic locomotives and train rides on certain days.

-At the National Cowboy & Western Heritage Museum, have your kids explore the Prosperity Junction, a replica of a turn-of-the-century cattle town, and then the Children’s Cowboy Corral, where kids can dress up like little cowpokes and participate in other activities.
+At the National Cowboy & Western Heritage Museum, have your kids explore the Children’s Cowboy Corral, where kids can dress up like little cowpokes and participate in other activities.
 While there, see the collection of Western art and sculpture, as well as remnants of cowboy life, including weaponry, hats, boots and more.

 Outdoor adventure in the Boathouse District includes activities for active kids – big and small zip lines, an 80-foot tower to climb, a playground and more.
 Also, families can rent kayaks, canoes and stand-up paddle boards on the Oklahoma River, with options for children as young as 5.